 "My twins have been enrolled at Pineway Child Care Learning Centre for nearly one year.
 During this time, I have experienced a beautiful spring concert, received 4 full folders of their work and also had a parent-teacher meeting made available to me to discuss their progress.
 My children sing countless songs because of the “music lady’s” weekly visits and are learning their letters through the reading program.
 The consistent staffing makes it easy for both my children and myself to have a meaningful relationship with their caregivers.
 As a parent, I am very satisfied with Pineway Child Care Learning Centre."

 Reminding all Parents that all ICSG sites are peanut and nut free.
 Parents are not permitted to bring any food items into the child care centres that may contain or may have come into contact with peanuts and/or nut products.
 Your cooperation in this matter is appreciated.

-All ICSG sites will be closed on Monday July 3, 2017 in lieu of Canada Day.
+All ICSG sites will be closed for the Civic holiday on Monday August 7 , 2017.
 We would like to wish all our families a safe and wonderful long weekend.